4 Ways to Celebrate the Year of the Bird

 3. Make it Count

-Join this year’s Great Backyard Bird Count (GBBC) on February 16-19, 2018.
+Join this year’s Great Backyard Bird Count (GBBC) in February.
 Bird watchers help create a snapshot of bird activity across the continent.
 From beginning bird watchers to seasoned veterans, anyone can participate.
 Free, fun, and easy, the Great Backyard Bird Count is a fun way to help both birds and scientists.
 Scientists use information from the Great Backyard Bird Count, along with observations from other citizen-science projects, such as the Christmas Bird Count, Project FeederWatch, and eBird, to get the “big picture” about what is happening to bird populations.

 4. Take the Bird Your World Pledge